Xiaofei-it/ToyRoom/README.md

 3. If something goes wrong when sending request and an exception is thrown, print the message of the error.

-Using the ToyRoom library, you write the following to fulfil the above requirement:
+Using the ToyRoom library, you may write the following to fulfil the above requirement:

 ```
 Shelly.<String>createDomino("Sending request")